LetsGetChecked Mail-In STI Test Kit Review: Basic 3 (Chlamydia, Gonorrhea, & Trichomoniasis)

 - Not letting anything else touch the inside surfaces of the collection cup and test tube

-Save the code card, pack up the STI test kit, and mail.
-My most recent return envelope shipped via UPS, which allows you to schedule pickups.
-You can leave the package out for your mail carrier to retrieve, while maintaining no-contact safety measures.
+Save the code card, pack up the STI test kit, and mail it.
+You can leave the package out for your mail carrier to retrieve while maintaining no-contact safety measures if you prefer.